ddev/ddev/docs/users/troubleshooting.md

 ```

 **Common tools that use port 80:**

+There are many processes that could be using port 80.
+Here are some of the common ones and how to stop them:

 * MAMP (macOS): [Stop MAMP](http://documentation.mamp.info/en/MAMP-Mac/Preferences/Start-Stop/)
 * Apache: Temporarily stop with `sudo apachectl stop`, permanent stop depends on your environment.
 * nginx (macOS Homebrew): `sudo brew services stop nginx`